Woutah/configurun/README.md

 ## Custom Options (`Callable`)
 A configuration is a collection of option-instances, which are grouped toghether in a `Configuration`-wrapper, which enables us to access the attributes of all enclosed options-instances using the `configuration[attribute]`/`configuration.<attribute>`/`option_class.get(attribute, default)`.
 For more information, see [this section](#configuration).

+We define an `option`-class as a class that has the `@decorator` and inherits from the `BaseOptions`-class.

-As an options-source, we can create a callable which takes the current Configuration-instance as an argument and returns the new options-classes (***not** instances*).
+As an options-source, we can create a callable which takes the current Configuration-instance as an argument and returns 1 or more new options-classes (***not** instances*) which is called every time a setting is changed.
+If the types-change, the UI will be updated to reflect the new templates.
 This can be useful if we want to group options together, and only show certain groups when an attribute of another group is set to a certain value.
+For example:
 ```python
 #In this example, we will create a callable which returns new options-classes based on the
 # current configuration